tr202/album_cat/README.md

 # Catalog
-    Catalog of artists and their albums with filtering of works by group artist and album.
+    Catalog of artists and albums with filtering by group, artist and album.

 ## Demo site [Catalog](http://185.217.199.6/docs/).